pywbem/pywbemtools/docs/appendix.rst

       ``PYWBEMCLI_CONNECTIONS_FILE`` environment variable, or with the
       :ref:`--connections-file general option`.

+      A connections file may also include a :term:`default-connection-name` that defines a named connection in the file that is the default connection to be created on pywbemcli startup.

+   default-connection-name
+      Each :term:`connections file` includes an attribute,
+      ``default-connection-name``, that contains the name of a connection definition in the same connections file.
+Starting pywbemcli with without specifying the a server on the command line (i.e specifying --server, --name, or --mock-server options) triggers use of this name as the current server.
+This attribute can be defined, modified, or cleared with the ``connection set-default``, command and modified with the ``connection save`` or ``connection save`` commands.

    MOF
       MOF (Managed Object Format) is the language used by the DMTF to describe in textual form CIM objects including CIM classes,